MIROC-DOC/model_description/descript/remarks.md

 How to cite

-> MIROC6 AGCM Document Writing Team (2021), Description of MIROC6 AGCM, Climate System Report No. 65, Division of Climate System Research, Atmosphere and Ocean Research Institute, The University of Tokyo. doi:xxxxxx
+> MIROC6 AGCM Document Writing Team (2021), Description of MIROC6 AGCM, CCSR Report No. 65, Division of Climate System Research, Atmosphere and Ocean Research Institute, The University of Tokyo. doi:xxxxxx

 \
 \